plee-mbari/cv-evaluator/README.md

 Benchmarks and evaluation tests for computer vision detection/tracking algorithms.
 Developed by Peyton Lee for the Monterey Bay Aquarium Research Institute.

 ### Testing Organization
 The main test driver is run_benchmark.py.
-You can specify a *test directory*, a *model output directory*, and an *output path*.
 ```
   Arguments:
   model_directory: the directory of the model output to test against.